 HPV (human papilloma virus)

-HPV is a group of more than 100 related viruses.
-There are several subtypes of the virus, but the one most likely to cause anal cancer is called HPV-16.
-HPV-16, as well as HPV-18, HPV-31, HPV-33, and HPV-45 are called high-risk types of HPV because they are strongly linked to cancer.
-They can also cause cancers of the cervix, vagina, and vulva in women, cancer of the penis in men, and throat cancer in both women and men..
+HPV is a group of more than 150 related viruses.
+Some types are more likely to cause cancer than others.
+HPV can also cause cancers of the cervix, vagina, and vulva in women, cancer of the penis in men, and throat cancer in both women and men.

-It can be very hard to avoid being exposed to HPV.
-The virus is spread from one person to another during skin-to-skin contact with an infected area of the body.
-HPV can be spread during sex -- including vaginal intercourse, anal intercourse, and oral sex.
-It is even possible for a genital infection to spread through hand-to-genital contact.
+HPV is spread from one person to another during skin-to-skin contact with an infected area of the body.
+HPV can be spread during sex – including vaginal, anal and oral sex.
+It can even be spread through hand-to-genital contact.

-An HPV infection also seems to be able to be spread from one part of the body to another.
-This means than an HPV infection may start in the genitals and then spread to the anus.
+An HPV infection can also spread from one part of the body to another.
+This means that an HPV infection can start in the genitals and then spread to the anus.

-Infection with HPV is common, and in most cases the body is able to clear up on its own.
-But in some cases the infection does not go away and becomes long lasting (chronic).
+Infection with HPV is common, and in most cases your body is able to clear it up on its own.
+But in some people the infection does not go away and becomes long lasting (chronic).
 Chronic infection can eventually cause certain cancers, including anal cancer.

-Ever having cancer of the cervix, vagina, or vulva is linked to an increased risk of anal cancer.
+Women who have had cancer of the cervix, vagina, or vulva are at increased risk of anal cancer.
 This is likely because these cancers are also caused by infection with HPV.

-Current smokers are several times more likely to have cancer of the anus compared with people who never smoked.
-Quitting smoking reduces this risk.
+Current smokers are several times more likely to have cancer of the anus compared with people who don’t smoke.
+Quitting smoking seems to reduce this risk.
 People who used to smoke but have quit are only slightly more likely to get anal cancer compared with people who never smoked.

 Weakened immune system

 People with weak immune systems are at higher risk for anal cancer.
-This includes people who have had transplants and who must take drugs to suppress their immune systems.
+This includes people with AIDS and people who have had transplants and who must take drugs to suppress their immune systems.

 Race and gender

-Anal cancer is more common in African-Americans than in whites.
-Overall, it is more common in women than men, but in African Americans it is more common in men than in women.
+Anal cancer is more common in women than men overall and in most racial/ethnic groups.
+But in African Americans it is more common in men than in women.